rydmike/theme_demo/README.md

 # Flutter Theming using FlexColorScheme and Riverpod

-This Flutter application shows how to use [FlexColorScheme](https://pub.dev/packages/flex_color_scheme) together with [Riverpod](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
-It uses **Riverpod** providers to watch light `theme` and `darkTheme` changes in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
+This Flutter application shows how to use [**FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) together with [**Riverpod**](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
+It uses Riverpod providers to watch light `theme` and `darkTheme` changes in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
 The theme settings are also persisted locally as they are modified, and the used local settings persistence implementation can be changed dynamically in the application user interface.

-This app is used to demonstrate FlexColorScheme and Riverpod concepts and provides usage suggestions.
+This app is used to demonstrate FlexColorScheme and Riverpod concepts and to give usage suggestions.
 It is not intended look pretty or be very useful as an app.

-> This is a "0.9" version release of this demo.
+> This is a **0.9 version** release of this demo.
 The principles will remain the same in version 1.0.
-I might tune it and this article like readme, as I review it and also based on feedback, before I call it version 1.0.
+I might tune it and this article like readme as I review it, and also based on feedback, before I call it version 1.0.
 I did however want to release it already in its 0.9.x state, as the previous version was out of date.
-I also always had the intent to include a persisted FlexColorScheme theming example that uses Riverpod and abstracted key-value local DB of choice.
+I also always had the intent to include a persisted **FlexColorScheme** theming example, in addition to the ones included with the package, that uses **Riverpod** and an abstracted key-value local DB, with some example implementations.

 **TODO:** Consider adding a screen recording GIF.

-**TODO:** Consider making a WeB demo build of the app.
+**TODO:** Consider making a WEB demo build of the app.

 **Contents**